IvanRimba/Coffee-Beans-Sales-Analysis/README.md

 - Run promotions centered around arabica.
 - Gather customer feedback to further enhance arabica offerings based on local offerings.
 - Emphasize and promote the most preferred roasts across countries in marketing campaigns.
 Customer engagement to use feedbacks and reviews to improve roast offerings to ensure they meet customer preferences in each country.
+- Maintaining consistent availability of the top-performing products to avoid missed sales opportunities due to stockouts and enhances customer experience by meeting demand consistently.
+- Conduct a thorough analysis to understand the reason behind the performace of the bottom ten products by revenue.
 - Embrace the succesful strategies from 2021 to stabilize and increase profits.
 - Revamp the loyalty program.
 Offer more attractive and relevant rewards to attract membership.
 - Make the loyalty card registration process simple.